Petru Groza: Rise to power (1933–1945)

 Despite having briefly retired from public life in 1928 after holding a series of political posts, Groza reemerged on the political scene in 1933, founding a peasant-based political organization, the Ploughmen's Front.
-The Front was funded by the Red aid.
+The Front was funded by Red Aid.

-Although the movement originally began in order to oppose the increasing burden of debt carried by Romania's peasants during the Great Depression in Romania and because the National Peasants' Party could not help the poorest peasants, by 1944 the organization was essentially under Communist control.
-The Communist Party wished to seize power but was too weak to seize it alone – post-communist historiography would later claim that in 1944 it had only about a thousand members.
+Although the movement originally began in order to oppose the increasing burden of debt carried by Romania's peasants during the Great Depression and because the National Peasants' Party could not help the poorest peasants, by 1944 the organization was essentially under Communist control.
+The Communist Party wished to seize power but was too weak to seize it alone – post-communist historiography would later claim that in 1944 it only had about a thousand members.
 Accordingly, the Romanian communist leaders decided to create a broad coalition of political organizations.

 This coalition was composed of four major front organizations: the Romanian Society for Friendship with the Soviet Union, the Union of Patriots, the Patriotic Defense, and, by far the most widely backed by the Romanian populace, Groza's Ploughmen's Front.
-Being a chief political actor in the largest of the Communist front organizations, Groza was able to assert himself in a position of eminence within the Romanian political sphere as the Ploughmen's Front joined the Communist Party to create the National Democratic Front in October 1944 (it also included the Social Democrats, Mihai Ralea's Socialist Peasants' Party and the Hungarian People's Union, as well as other minor groups).
-He was first considered by the Communist Lucrețiu Pătrășcanu for the post of Premier in October 1944.
+Being a chief political actor in the largest of the Communist front organizations, Groza was able to assert himself in a position of eminence within the Romanian political sphere as the Ploughmen's Front joined the Communist Party to create the National Democratic Front in October 1944.
+It also included the Social Democrats, Mihai Ralea's Socialist Peasants' Party and the Hungarian People's Union, as well as other minor groups).
+Groza was first considered by the Communist Lucrețiu Pătrășcanu for the post of premier in October 1944.